ansible07/Orbital/Outline.md

 Charles is hired to break in to a high security simulation, to find out what the Machines are up to.
 There he meets Allison, and gets to know her.
-Allison is a new generation of emmisaries created by the Machines to learn about the remainder of humanity (finally, after decades of apathy).
-Humanity is again headed towards an overpopulation crisis, and at least a few of the Machines care enough to try to intervene.
+Allison is a new generation of emmisaries created by the Machines to steer the remainder of humanity (finally, after decades of apathy).
+Humanity is again headed towards an overpopulation crisis, and at least a few of the Machines finally care enough to try to intervene.

+Allison will soon be instantiated as a human being, though a Human v3.0.
+Many redesigns have been attempted in the past, but this is the first serious effort by the Machines to do it, and they've done a complete job.
+Stronger, smarter, immune to disease, and all the usual stuff.
+Beyond that, H3.0's mental infrastructure is largely immune to most cognitive biases, and has the capability to be supremely rational compared to H1.0.
+The goal is to have H3.0 enter the remaining human population, breed with H1.0, which will then cause the H1.0 to eventually go extinct, since H3.0 when mixed with H1.0 genes will overwrite them.

 Chairman Zhang is also supposed to meet with Allison later to talk about his proposal.

 Allison and Charles spend a lot of time together, and maybe even start to fall in love.
 This culminates in a late-night design session where